myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T12:58:26.901Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T13:47:09.042Z
 >
-> I don't know the full extent of the recent fiasco, but I feel it would be a mistake to point all the blame at the Bluesky team.
-They provide this wonderful place for free and work hard every day to improve it.
-What is needed here is unity, not division.
+> At the same time it’s also true that hates against a particular race or group are unacceptable.
+We need to think more about this issue.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T12:33:18.723Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T13:46:03.878Z
 >
-> Of course it’s depending on whether the crisis is imminent or not.
-But for things that are not clear as to whether action should be taken or not, they can leave it to the will of the people.
+> I’m still reading your posts, but yes I kind of understood what was going on.
+But you know the Bluesky team is very small and I’m sure that they are not equipped to respond to all requests.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T12:25:56.033Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T13:28:50.397Z
 >
-> Then let’s build Twitter Rule
+> Of course yes, but we also have to build it together here, that’s why it’s open source

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T12:25:03.385Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T13:19:48.769Z
 >
-> Then it’s people will.
-Vox Populi, Vox Dei.
+> In a way, it seems to expose the fragility of control in the system

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T12:13:59.576Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T12:58:26.901Z
 >
-> Ideally, moderation requires democracy.
-We indicate our upvote or downvote before a particular moderation action is taken.
-Then the result of that moderation act is considered the will of the people.
-And this right to vote should, of course, be only once per real person.
+> I don't know the full extent of the recent fiasco, but I feel it would be a mistake to point all the blame at the Bluesky team.
+They provide this wonderful place for free and work hard every day to improve it.
+What is needed here is unity, not division.

 ---
 <!-- MY-BSKY_TIMELINE:END -->